petter-holmberg/cpp-ref/classes.md

 - You need to override a virtual function.
 - The object needs to be constructed before other base sub-objects.

-Never use public inheritance except to model true Liskow IS-A and WORKS-LIKE-A. All overridden member functions must require no more and promise no less.
+Never use public inheritance except to model true Liskow "is-a" and "works-like-a".
+All overridden member functions must require no more and promise no less.
 [Sutter99](#Sutter99) §22

 Never inherit from a class that was not designed to be a base class.
 To add more functionality to a concrete class, define free (non-member) functions to do the job instead, and put them in the same namespace as the class they are designed to extend.
 [Sutter05](#Sutter05) §35

+When two similar concrete classes duplicate code, don't make one class the base class of the other.
+Instead, define a new abstract base class and make the two old classes inherit publicly from that.
+[Meyers96](#Meyers96) §33

 Never inherit publicly only because it allows you to reuse common code in the base class!
 Instead, inherit because it allows the derived class to be reused by code that uses objects of the base class polymorphically.
 Before object orientation, it has always been easy for new code to call existing code.
 Public inheritance specifically makes it easier for existing code to seamlessly and safely call new code.
 (So do templates, which provide static polymorphism that can blend well with dynamic polymorphism.)
 [Sutter99](#Sutter99) §22 [Sutter05](#Sutter05) §37

-When two similar concrete classes duplicate code, don't make one class the base class of the other.
-Instead, define a new abstract base class and make the two old classes inherit publicly from that.
-[Meyers96](#Meyers96) §33

 Both classes and templates support interfaces and polymorphism.
 Templates can be an alternative to implementing public inheritance (static polymorphism instead of dynamic).
 [Meyers05](#Meyers05) §41, [Sutter05](#Sutter05) §37
 - For classes, interfaces are explicit and centered on function signatures.
 Polymorphism occurs at runtime through virtual functions.
 - For template parameters, interfaces are implicit and based on valid expressions.
 Polymorphism occurs during compilation through template instantiation and function overloading resolution.

-Never redefine an inherited non-virtual function.
-[Meyers05](#Meyers05) §36

 Differentiate between inheritance of interface and inheritance of implementation: [Stroustrup13](#Stroustrup13) §3.2.4, [Meyers05](#Meyers05) §34
 - Inheritance of interface is different from inheritance of implementation.
 Under public inheritance, derived classes inherit base class interfaces.